rikosintie/Ubuntu4NetworkEngineers/docs/Join-Ubuntu-24.04-desktop-to-AD.md

 I am assuming that a working Active Directory domain is already configured and you have access to the credentials to join a machine to that domain.

-The domain controller is:
+Prerequisites:

-- Acting as an authoritative DNS server for the domain.
+- The DC is acting as an authoritative DNS server for the domain.
-- The primary DNS resolver (check with systemd-resolve --status).
+- The primary DNS resolver on the laptop points to a DC (check with resolvectl status).
-- System time is correct and in sync, maintained via a service like chrony or ntp.
+- System time is correct and in sync with the DC, maintained via a service like chrony or ntp.
 - The domain used in this example is pu.pri.
+- The laptop's hostname is z420VM-2404.

 ## Check the current host configuration